seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 Share with thy birthright!
 Love all, trust a few,
 Do wrong to none: be able for thine enemy
 Rather in power than use, and keep thy friend
-Under thy own life's key: be cheque'd for silence,
+Under thy own life's key: be check'd for silence,
 But never tax'd for speech.
 What heaven more will,
 That thee may furnish and my prayers pluck down,
 Fall on thy head!
 Farewell, my lord;
 'Tis an unseason'd courtier; good my lord,
-Advise him.
+Advise him. ...

 **LAFEU**
+...
 He cannot want the best
-That shall attend his love.
+That shall attend his love. ...

 **COUNTESS**
+...
 Heaven bless him!
-Farewell, Bertram.
+Farewell, Bertram. ...

 *Exit*

 **BERTRAM**
 *\[To HELENA]*
-The best wishes that can be forged in
+...
+The best wishes that can
-your thoughts be servants to you!
-Be comfortable
+Be forged in your thoughts be servants to you!
-to my mother, your mistress, and make much of her.
+Be comfortable to my mother, your mistress,
+And make much of her. ...

 **LAFEU**
-Farewell, pretty lady: you must hold the credit of
+...
+Farewell, pretty lady:
+You must hold the credit of your father.
-your father.

 *Exeunt BERTRAM and LAFEU*